Hi, I’m Paul Riismandel. mediageek has been my home on the internet since 2000.

 - Jenny and Paul Sell Out is founded on the tenet that culture matters and selling out doesn’t.
 My co-host Jenny Benevento and I also try to help you get your shit together, while we do the same.

-I am also the producer of The Wolf Den, which is the original and still only podcast about the business of podcasting, hosted by Midroll Media CEO Adam Sachs.
-Each week Adam talks to people doing exciting things in podcasting and new media.
+From 2014 to 2017 I was the producer of The Wolf Den, which is the original and still only podcast about the business of podcasting.

 I am an avid photographer, with occasional stints in paid work, including portraiture, events and stock.
 My work has appeared in the Northwestern University School of Communication Magazine and Radio World.
 I don’t have a good online portfolio, though the stuff I shoot for fun is on flickr.